mmbman/Katagiri/index.md

 - [***Fukanzazengi*: Dogen's Universal Recommendation for Zazen**](fukanzazengi) (1979)
 - [***Genjōkōan***](genjokoan) (1987)

-Readers should be aware that Katagiri Roshi’s discussion of these topics is not limited to these series of talks.
-Because all Buddhist teaching is interrelated, these topics can and do come up anywhere in his talks.
+Readers should be aware that much discussion of these topics is also found outside of these series of talks.
+Because all Buddhist teaching is interrelated, these topics can and do come up anywhere in Katagiri Roshi’s talks.

 These lists will be updated as talks are transcribed.